davewalker5/PlateLibrary/README.md

 This project is deliberately minimal, local-first, and practical.
 It is not a polished application or a framework — it is a small set of tools that together provide a clean way to:

-- record plates and investigations
+- Record plates and investigations
-- maintain structured data without spreadsheets
+- Maintain structured data without spreadsheets
-- explore and query your work
+- Explore and query your work
-- export data into a publishing pipeline
+- Export data into a publishing pipeline

 It just works.